Non-invasive drug and vaccine delivery device for blinding ocular diseases, infectious diseases and other applications

-Re-usable hand held actuator powers and monitors disposable tips that are directly applied to tissue.
+A re-usable hand held actuator powers and monitors disposable tips that are directly applied to tissue.

 Elimination of intra-ocular injections and corneal tissue trauma

-non-invasive delivery of biologics (including monoclonal antibody drugs) to the retina particularly for the treatment of wet Macular Degeneration and Diabetic Macular Edema;
+non-invasive delivery of biologics (including monoclonal antibody drugs) to the retina particularly for the treatment of wet Macular Degeneration and Diabetic Macular Edema; and

 non-invasive delivery of Riboflavin to the cornea for Collagen Cross-Linking to treat Keratoconus.